 . . .
 Maddy beat me several times.

 2. Count by 5’s –again, a very simple game.
 But there’s something that kids love about flipping cards, taking turns, and trying to win.
 In this game, players simply take turns flipping a card from the top of the deck and figuring out where on the board it ‘fits’.

 We played that the first person to complete a row was the winner, but we played it pretty loosely.

 . . . counted by 5’s. . .

 . . . and completed rows!

 3. Magic Star Puzzle— The Magic Star Puzzle was the toughest of the games Maddy played.

-The object is to position the counters marked 1-12 in the star so that each row and diagonal has a sum of 26.
+The object is to position the counters marked 1-12 in the star so that each row of four numbers has a sum of 26.
 Sounds easy–but it required a lot of thought!